oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-python.md

 ### Bcrypt
 The MD5 and SHA families of hash algorithms [are meant to be fast](https://crypto.stackexchange.com/a/46552), so they're primarily used to verify file signatures and certificates where delays would mean a poor user experience.
 While they've been used as password hashing methods in the past, this is no longer considered best practice because algorithms that can generate hashes quickly are inherently more vulnerable to hackers who calculate billions of hashes to perform brute force attacks.

 Algorithms like [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) were purpose-built to slow down this kind of attack.
-Bcrypt embeds a salt into each hash and implements a “cost factor” that lets developers increase the security of their hashes (by trading off a longer hash generation time).
+Bcrypt embeds a salt into each hash and implements a "cost factor" that lets developers increase the security of their hashes (by trading off a longer hash generation time).
 Adding a half-second delay every time to a user's login time probably won't bother your users much, but a half-second delay will slow hackers down dramatically when they're trying to generate billions of hashes.

 #### Hash with Salt
 Unlike the previous algorithms discussed, bcrypt requires a 22-character salt to hash a password, so there's no option to hash without one.
 Fortunately, most bcrypt packages include helpers that will generate the salt for you.